-The iPhone 7 and 7 Plus are Apple's first phones to feature the A10 processing chip, and the first that Apple claims are water and dust resistant.
-The iPhone 7 retails for $549 (32GB) or $649 (128GB), and the iPhone 7 Plus rings in at $669 (32GB) or $769 (128GB).
-The iPhone 7 line was also the first line of smartphones Apple released without a standard headphone jack, but it does come with an adaptor.
+The iPhone 7 and 7 Plus are Apple's first phones to feature the A10 processing chip, and the first that Apple claims are water- and dust-resistant.
+The iPhone 7 retails for $449 (32GB) or $549 (128GB), and the iPhone 7 Plus rings in at $569 (32GB) or $669 (128GB).
+The iPhone 7 line was also the first line of smartphones Apple released without a standard headphone jack, and the phone no longer comes with a headphone adapter.

-Like previous iPhones, the iPhone 7 line has Touch ID and Apple Pay, and both phones ship with an EarPods with lightning connector, a lightning to USB cable, a 5W USB power adapter and a lightning to 3.5mm headphone jack adaptor.
+Like previous iPhones, the iPhone 7 line has Touch ID and Apple Pay, and both phones ship with an EarPods with Lightning Connector, a Lightning-to-USB cable and a 5W USB power adapter.

-The iPhone 8, which costs $649 (64GB) to $849 (256GB), and the 8 Plus, which costs $799 (64GB) to $949 (256GB), will both be available for preorder on September 15.
-Both phones have sleek glass and aluminum alloy chassis and come in silver, space grey and gold finishes.
+The iPhone 8 now costs $599 (64GB) to $749 (256GB), and the 8 Plus now costs $699 (64GB) to $849 (256GB).
+Both phones have sleek glass and aluminum alloy chassis and come in silver, space gray and gold finishes.
 Both models feature Touch ID biometric fingerprint scanners and Retina HD displays, but the iPhone 8 Plus (5.5 inches and 401 ppi) has considerably better resolution than the iPhone 8 (4.7 inches and 326 ppi).

-Like the older model (iPhone 7 Plus), the iPhone 8 Plus features portrait mode on the back camera, but it also has a beta version of Apple's new portrait lighting tool (on the back camera only), which the company says will make it easy to take studio-worthy portraits regardless of lighting.
+Like the older model (iPhone 7 Plus), the iPhone 8 Plus features portrait mode on the back camera, but it also has Apple's portrait lighting tool (on the back camera only), which simulates studio-worthy portraits regardless of lighting.